Engee documentation

 Out[0]:

-If you move the cursor over the intersection of the hodograph with the Oy axis, you will see the value of the coefficient when the system becomes unstable.
-Thus, the closed loop gain must remain less than 1.5 to be stable.
+If we hover the cursor over the intersection of the hodograph with the Oy axis, we will see the value of the coefficient when the system becomes unstable.
+Thus, the gain of a closed loop must remain less than 1.5 for its stability.

 Characteristics of system responses